KristianLyng/varnishfoo/chapter-2.rst

 .. image:: img/chromium-dev-plugins.png

-Notice the multiple extensions that are active, one of them is inserting a bogus call to socialwidgets.css.
+Notice the multiple extensions that are active, one of them is inserting a bogus call to ``socialwidgets.css``.
 The exact same test in Incognito Mode:

 .. image:: img/chromium-dev-incognito.png

-Now the extra reuest is gone.
+The extra request is gone.

 You will also quickly learn that a refresh isn't always just a refresh.
 In both Firefox and Chrome, a refresh triggered by ``<F5>`` or